smarts-project/smarts-project.github.io/_pages/main-page.md

 - For the participants or a team to be eligible for receiving awards, each member must satisfy the following conditions:
   - be at least 18 years old or age of majority in place of residence;
   - not be an organizer of this competition nor a family member of a competition organizer;
-- Any submissions entered after the competition closes will be automatically disqualified;
+- Any submissions entered after the competition closes will be automatically disqualified.
-- Official rule clarifications will be made in the FAQ section on the CodaLab competition website.

 [Return to top](#the-competition)